micag2025/llmed_certification_FineTuneFlow/README.md

 ```

-To evaluate and improve a model’s step-by-step summarisation capability using a subset of the [highlightsum dataset](https://huggingface.co/datasets/knkarthick/highlightsum), the following **workflow**, divided into several stages, is employed:
+To evaluate and improve a model’s step-by-step summarisation capability using a subset of the [HighlightSum dataset](https://huggingface.co/datasets/knkarthick/highlightsum), the following **workflow**, divided into several stages, is employed:

 1. **Benchmarking & Model Selection**
    - Multiple models are compared (BART, T5, LLaMA, etc.) on ROUGE, speed, and efficiency.